How to File Tax Amendments

 Before you begin the process of amending a personal income tax return, you should first make sure that filing an amended return isn’t time barred by the statute of limitations.
 The statute of limitations prohibits you from filing an amendment that increases a refund amount beyond three years of the original filing date or two years of the date you actually pay the tax, (basically whichever one is later).

-As an example, if you filed your 2013 taxes on April 15, 2014 and did not discover a calculation error until April 16, 2017, the statute of limitations bars you from claiming a refund.
+For example, if you filed your 2019 taxes on April 15, 2020, and did not discover a calculation error until April 16, 2023, the statute of limitations bars you from claiming a refund.

 Reasons to file a tax amendment